Article

 • Less suited for polished, white-labeled customer-facing analytics

 Pricing: open-source (free).
-Pro and Enterprise tiers for additional features.
+Pro and Enterprise tiers for additional features (Metabase pricing, May 2026).

 What QueryPanel is and what it is not